-The latest version of new iPhone software, iOS 15, could being some unexpected news features, according to some well-placed inside sources.
+The latest version of new iPhone software, iOS 15, could bring some useful new tweaks to notifications, according to some well-placed inside sources.

 Mark Gurman at Bloomberg – usually a reliable source of Apple leaks – is claiming the upcoming software update will bring with it improvements to notification handling.

 You'll be able to modify the sounds and vibrations an alert makes based on what you're doing at the time (working, driving or sleeping for example), as Apple presumably attempts to bring you the right information you need at the right time.